Learning Outcomes

 - s.20 differs from s.18, which requires specific intent to cause GBH.

-- Causation must be established: the defendant's act must be a substantial cause of the harm.
+- Causation must be established: the defendant’s act must be a substantial and operative cause of the harm, and the chain of causation must not be broken by a novus actus interveniens.

-- Consent is not a defence except in limited circumstances (e.g., sport, medical treatment).
+- Consent is not a defence except in recognised exceptions (e.g., properly conducted sport, medical treatment).

-- Psychiatric injury and disease transmission can amount to GBH if sufficiently serious.
+- Psychiatric injury and disease transmission can amount to GBH if sufficiently serious and properly evidenced.

 Key Terms and Concepts